MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-long-operations-guidance.md

 ## Create a Bot Channels Registration

-Before creating the registration, setup `ngrok` and retrieve a url to be used as the bot's `Messaging Endpoint` during local debugging.
-See [Debugging using Ngrok](https://docs.microsoft.com/azure/bot-service/bot-service-debug-channel-ngrok).
+Before creating the registration, setup ngrok and retrieve a URL to be used as the bot's _messaging endpoint_ during local debugging.
+See how to [debug a bot using ngrok](https://docs.microsoft.com/azure/bot-service/bot-service-debug-channel-ngrok).
+Note that the default port for new bots is 3978.

 Create a Bot Channels Registration in the Azure Portal or with the Azure CLI.
 Set the bot's messaging endpoint to the `ngrok` URL you created earlier, with `\api\messages` appended.
 After the Bot Channels Registration resource is created, obtain the bot's Microsoft app ID and password.
 Enable the Direct Line channel, and retrieve a Direct Line secret.
 You will add these to your bot code and C# function.